awesomemotive/WP-Mail-SMTP/readme.txt

 == Changelog ==

+= 0.9.4 =
+* Improvement to the test email function, very low priority update.

 = 0.9.3 =
-* Fixing reported issue with passing by reference.
+* Fixing reported issue with passing by reference. props Adam Conway

 = 0.9.2 =
 * Removing the deprecation notice.